DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 	SELECT * from related_products;
 	````

 1. As you can see in the output below, we get a list of related products per product sorted in the descending order of popularity.
+We can easily join this data to our ProductCatalog table to pull in our product titles as well.

 	![Related Products Query output](Images/ex2task3-related-products-output.png?raw=true "Related Products Query output")